rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 -------------------------------

 Another option is to only anonymize IPv6 addresses.
-When doing this you have to disable IPv4 aonymization.
+When doing this you have to disable IPv4 anonymization.
 This example will lead to only IPv6 addresses anonymized (using the random-consistent mode).

 .. code-block:: none